 Companies, not surprisingly, want to make business.
 New products are not created just for fun but they should contribute to this overall plan.
 For that, a performing team combining a couple fields of expertise is an excellent asset.
 Each of these experts brings in their respective methodology.
 The article agile innovation from stars to road outlines a basic collaborative structure.
-This article is about the methodology from user experience.
+This article is about one aspect: the users’ experiences.

 If you need a bit more background info here is a brief definition of the term user experience.
-Other than that: the following figure shows the big picture (which is in fact just one big picture from the many possible ways of looking at user experience).
+Other than that: the following figure shows the big picture (which is in fact just one big picture from the many possible ways of looking at user-centered design).

 The starting point of a new product can come from what users love and hate today.
 Someone simply recognizes an opportunity by seeing people struggle in their daily live.
 Therefore, building knowledge about “users, their life, their work and their dreams” (many thanks to google for this) is a great first step to take to seed ideas.

 - Feedback consolidation gathers and visualizes existing knowledge about users, their experience and solutions from the different stakeholders within the company.
 A simple method for this is visual feedback consolidation (Article for German speaking readers).

 - User research gathers and consolidates the knowledge directly from the users and detects so far unidentified opportunities and feeds it into the innovation process.
 A powerful method for this is contextual design.